 Description: This course will help students develop some of the necessary skills for surviving on their own after high school.
-Topics to be covered include: meal planning, budgeting and shopping, and food preparation; nutrition, health and wellness; clothing - laundry and mending skills, how to dress appropriately for the situation; responsible decision making; manners and etiquette.
-Food labs will include quick and easy meals, soups and desserts.
+Topics to be covered include meal planning, budgeting and shopping, and food preparation; nutrition, health and wellness; clothing - laundry and mending skills, how to dress appropriately for the situation; responsible decision making; manners and etiquette.